 A weekly attendance bulletin will be issued to staff via the office, which will present the schools headline figure in relation to attendance and where the student sits within our attendance boundaries, taking account of any adjusted timetables the students may have.
-Fortnightly certificates for display are given to students who achieve the best attendance.
+Half-termly certificates for display are given to students who achieve the best attendance.
+Rewards will be given in conjunction with certificates.
 In addition, current intervention strategies will be outlined for all those students who are displaying attendance concerns.